 - Should I plan for a follow-up visit?

 In addition to the questions that you've prepared to ask your care team, don't hesitate to ask questions during your appointment.

 Your doctor is likely to ask you a number of questions, such as:

-- Have you experienced any symptoms, such as yellowing of the eyes or skin and pain or swelling in your abdomen?
+- Have you had any symptoms, such as yellowing of the eyes or skin and pain or swelling around your waist?